etalab-ia/knowledge-base/_sources/piaf/howtos/labels.md

 ```
 In other words, it is a `list` of `dicts`, each dict containing a query as key and a list of `dict` answers as values.
 There are 10 answers per query (we then filter them with `k_display`).

-When a question has no answer, the system predicts no answer:
+When a question has no answer, the system predicts no answer (because the retriever retrieved nada):

 ```python
 {'answers': [], 'query': "Pourquoi l'univers existe ?"}